Rykaon/VR_Workshop/README.md

 ###

-<p align="left">Arcade Glitch is a <b>Virtual Reality game</b> made in five days by a student team. <br>In this game, the player embodies an arcade terminal repairer.
-The player is sitting on a chair and must push himself thanks to the elements of scenery to move and reach tools, in order to repair a special arcade terminal.
-This machine has created a time-space rift witch cause glitches and changes in reality.</p>
+<p align="left">Arcade Glitch is a <b>Virtual Reality game</b> made in five days by the ICAN students from Lille.
+During this week, we had to create our first VR game by using Unity Engine.</p>

 ###